austral/austral/NOTES.md

 Code travels down the following intermediate representations:

-- `Syntax`: this is the output straight from the parser, the basic abstract syntax tree.
+- Syntax (module `Syntax`): this is the output straight from the parser, the basic abstract syntax tree.
+-